mcpython4-coding/Documentation/mcpython/common/block/Chest.md

     variable BBOX
+        the bounding box of the chest

     class Chest extends  IHorizontalOrientableBlock,  mcpython.client.rendering.blocks.ChestRenderer.IChestRendererSupport,  SimpleInventoryWrappingContainer,

         The Chest block class

-        variable now: datetime - now
+        variable now: datetime
+            now, for deciding to render the Christmas variant or not

-        variable is_christmas: bool
+        variable IS_CHRISTMAS: bool
-            if Christmas is today
+            If Christmas is today, or not

         variable NAME: str